nwj/nwj.sh/src/content/books/_index.md

 +++

 My full reading list is available on [Goodreads](https://www.goodreads.com/nwj_).
-This list is ordered chronologically by read date with more recent reads at the top.
+This list is ordered chronologically with more recent reads at the top.